Creating a bucket

 bucket-owner-full-control

-canned ACL.If you apply the bucket owner preferred setting, to require all Amazon S3 uploads to include the
+canned ACL.If you apply the Bucket owner preferred setting, to require all Amazon S3 uploads to include the

 bucket-owner-full-control

-canned ACL, you can add a bucket policy that only allows object uploads that use this ACL. -
+canned ACL, you can add a bucket policy that allows only object uploads that use this ACL. -

 Object writer – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs.